nmidzic20/WattsUp/README.md

 ```
 This will create Docker container with Postgres database.
 Now you can run .NET project that will connect to that database and add tables with mock data.

-## Project structures

-### ASP.NET project

-The API has structure of 4 folders and classes from every folder should only communicate with folder below or above it, except for Model that everyone can use:

-1. Data

-   It contains Repositories and Migrations that will manage database.

-2. Service

-   It contains Services that will have business logic inside.

-3. Controller

-    It contains endpoints for REST API.

-4. (0) Model

-    It contains all model classes for database, response and request.